wavinwee/pi_mail/README.md

+# Install Docker (Raspbian Stretch)
+The easiest method of installing Docker on a Raspberry Pi running Raspbian, is to execute a scripted install from the Docker website.

+1. `curl -sSL get.docker.com | sh` to install Docker
+2. `sudo usermod -aG docker pi` to allow the pi user to manage Docker
+3. `echo gpu_mem=16 >> /boot/config.txt` to decrease memory reserved for graphics operations (Optional step to improve performance)

+# Launch and configure mail services
 In its current state, this repository provides a minimally functional ARM-based mail environment based on separate postfix (SMTP), dovecot (IMAP), and rainloop (webmail) containers.

 1. Clone or copy the repo to a raspberry pi or other ARM based device.